Click on the images help you identify a box elder.

 Leaf

-Opposite on stem, length 5" to 8", pinnately compound with three leaflets (rarely five to seven) that are smooth, lustrous green with irregularly toothed margins (often three lobed); yellow in autumn.
+Opposite on stem, length 5 to 8 inches, pinnately compound with three leaflets (rarely five to seven) that are smooth, lustrous green with irregularly toothed margins (often three lobed).
+Color turns yellow in autumn.

 Fruit (seed)

-Samara, 1" to 1-1/2" long; V-shaped pairs are winged and similar to that of sugar maple but smaller; ripens in late summer or early fall; often stays on trees all winter.
+Samara, 1 to 1-1/2 inch long.
+V-shaped pairs are winged and similar to that of sugar maple but smaller.
+Ripens in late summer or early fall.
+Often stays on trees all winter.

 Range